gengwg/cheatsheets/rpm.md

 In general config files should be marked `%config(noreplace)`, unless the change being implimented is sufficiently major that a config file derived from a previous install is simpy not going to work.
 Even then it seens questionalble to me if installing a new 'default' configuration files is better or worse than leaving behind an edited one that may not work.

-## RPM or yum processes hang
+## RPM or yum or dnf processes hang

-Occasionally, the RPM database on a CloudLinux machine can become corrupted.
+Occasionally, the RPM database on a machine can become corrupted.
 It can happen when an RPM transaction is interrupted at a critical time.

 1. Kill all RPM and yum processes

 ```
 ps -axwww | grep rpm
 ps -axwww | grep yum
+ps -axwww | grep dnf
 ```

 In the list of processes, the first number on each line is the PID.